postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 ---

 Postman automatically syncs changes across all devices that are linked to your account, including edits, updates, additions, or deletions.
-As long as you are signed in to Postman in the desktop app or in the web version, your data will be synced.
+As long as you are signed in to Postman in the desktop app or in the web version, your data syncs.

 * When you _sign out_, Postman removes your synced data from your local storage.
 * When you _sign back in_, Postman restores your data from the cloud.
 * When you _reload_, Postman automatically retrieves the most recent version of your data.

-You can have up to three devices logged in to your Postman account simultaneously, such as your work computer, personal computer, and mobile phone.
+You can have up to three devices logged in to your Postman account simultaneously, such as your work computer, personal computer, and phone.

 ## Understanding sync states